assaab/FeatureCraft/README.md

 * **Performance Optimized**: Different preprocessing strategies for different model types
 * **Production Ready**: Exports sklearn-compatible pipelines for deployment
 * **Comprehensive Analysis**: Deep insights into your dataset characteristics
+* **Explainable AI**: Understand why transformations are applied and how they affect your data
+* **Transparency**: Rich explanations help build trust and debug preprocessing decisions

 ## Getting Started